Modern Bioelectricity and Ancient Energy Systems: Connected by Tea

 - Nettle – rich in electrolytes for bioelectric signalling

-- Ginger – a warming herb in TCM and Ayurveda that promotes flow
+- Ginger – a warming herb in TCM and Ayurveda, traditionally associated with supporting flow and vitality

 The Takeaway: It's All About Flow